storm-platform/storm-execution-reana/INSTALL.rst

 Installation
 ============

-storm-runner-reana is on PyPI so all you need is:
+storm-execution-reana is on PyPI so all you need is:

 .. code-block:: console

-   $ pip install storm-runner-reana
+   $ pip install storm-execution-reana